Skip to main content

 The action attributes are similar to the subject_attributes but hold action specific information.
 Note that we can use Attrubutes.empty() to create an empty attribute context.

-• User-action interaction context: e.g. there could be a "brand-affinity" model that computes brand affinties of users to brands, and scores of this model can be added to the action context to provide additional context for the bandit.
+Note that relevant action contexts are subject-action interactions.
+For example, there could be a "brand-affinity" model that computes brand affinities of users to brands, and scores of that model can be added to the action context to provide additional context for the bandit.

 Result